ludum-rlyeh/LD45Nothing/README.md

 ## Information

-Web release may be slow to start, so wait for it ;)

-If audio on Google Chrome doesn't work you may need to press a key.
+**You might like to use Firefox for a better experience with the web link**